MiltonGreat/ICU-Mortality-Risk-Prediction/README.md

 This project aims to predict heart disease based on patient data such as blood pressure, cholesterol levels, age, etc.

-#### 3. Approach
+#### 2. Steps

 1. Data Loading: The heart disease dataset is loaded from a zip file.

-2. Data Cleaning: Missing or erroneous values (like 0 in RestingBP and Cholesterol) are replaced with the median value of their respective columns.
+2. Data Cleaning: Missing or erroneous values (like 0 in RestingBP and Chohttps://github.com/MiltonGreat/ICU-Mortality-Risk-Prediction/tree/mainlesterol) are replaced with the median value of their respective columns.

 3. Feature Engineering: Categorical variables like Sex, ChestPainType, RestingECG, etc., are transformed using one-hot encoding, creating binary columns.